A Unified Framework for Fast Large-Scale Portfolio Optimization: Introduction

 \section{Introduction}

-Institutional investors often hold portfolios consisting of hundreds of assets, and the performance of such portfolios is frequently evaluated through backtesting exercises.
-These backtests rely on a large number of optimizations that are repeatedly performed in a rolling-window scheme using a long history of returns data.
-In this paper, we develop a unified framework for portfolio optimization that utilizes Quadratic Programming (QP) methods to compute portfolios with $\ell_1$ and $\ell_2^2$ regularization, long-short constraints, and various portfolio objective functions, such as minimum-variance, mean-variance, and maximum-Sharpe ratio.
-Thanks to very fast QP optimization algorithms, the proposed models can be applied in realistic setting of large dimensional portfolios with various additional constraints, and repeatedly in a rolling window scheme for backtesting evaluations and fine-tuning of the investment strategy.
+Institutional investors often manage portfolios comprising hundreds of assets, and the performance of such portfolios is evaluated through frequent backtesting exercises.
+These backtests rely different models and numerous optimizations, performed repetitively using a rolling-window scheme and a long history of return data.
+In this paper, we introduce a unified framework for portfolio optimization.
+This framework employs Quadratic Programming (QP) methods to calculate portfolios with $\ell_1$ and $\ell_2^2$ regularization, long-short constraints, and various portfolio objective functions such as minimum-variance, mean-variance, and maximum-Sharpe ratio.
+Owing to the efficiency of the QP optimization algorithms, our proposed models are suitable for the realistic settings of large-dimensional portfolios.
+These can be applied repeatedly in a rolling window scheme, facilitating backtesting evaluations and refining investment strategies.